Skip to content

 Generation X

 Generation X includes the People born between 1963 and 1981.
-The main characteristics of this generation are the rising level of education and pronounced consumer behavior.
+Characteristics of this generation are above all the rising level of education and the pronounced consumer behavior.
 It is also associated with superficial, unquestioning behavior and a low drive for professional fulfillment.

 Generation Y

 Generation Y (or Millenials) is understood to mean all People born between 1980 and 2000.
-The questioning of previously tried and tested, but no longer up-to-date hierarchies and behaviors characterizes this internet-savvy Generation especially from.
+This Internet-savvy group is characterized by the questioning of hierarchies and behaviors that were previously tried and tested but are no longer up to date.
+Generation especially from.

 Geo Engineering